MUS Admission Requirements

 Provisional Admission

-• Earning a “C” or better in developmental courses preparing students for college level course work (must be done within the first three semesters); or
+• earning a “C” or better in developmental course work (must be done within the first three semesters); or

-• Completion of an associate of arts or associate of science degree.
+• completing an associate of arts or associate of science degree; or

 Exemptions